fdbozzo/foxbin2prg/docs/FoxBin2Prg_git.md

 Dealing with the FoxBin2Prg.prg is the limit.
 If I imagine to have one of my larger vcx's like this in a merge view - no.

-Just split up the vcx's into single classes.
+Just split up the vcx's into single classes using FoxBin2Prg for git purposes.
 It's like a charm on merge and diff.
 Also on blame.
 If you go for the _lib.baseclass.classname.vc2_ or _lib.classname.vc2_ style is a matter of taste.
 I can see baseclass on classname, so there is not much value, other might think different.